Yoast/Yoast-SEO-for-TYPO3/Documentation/Administrator/Index.rst

 Set fields to be used as title, description and canonical
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By default the extension adds own fields for title, description and the canonical.
+By default the extension adds own fields for the SEO fields.
 In an installation where you already have
 fields for this options and maybe even an extension providing data for these fields, you can now configure which fields to
-use for title, description and canonical urls.
+use for the SEO analysis.
 You can do this in the constants part of TypoScript.

 .. code-block:: typoscript